entry-points/web/readme.md

 - White papers synthesizing key discussions
 - Mailing list signup for ongoing updates

 ## Contact

 For questions about the Entry Points series, please contact:

 **University of Tennessee, Knoxville**
-College of Education, Health, and Human Sciences cades@utk.edu
+College of Education, Health, and Human Sciences Computing, AI, and Data in Educational Systems (CADES) Center cades@utk.edu

 ## Acknowledgments